tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 Robust to Imbalance with Custom Losses: Allows specifying evaluation metrics (like F1) directly in training and supports weighting or tweaking objective functions to account for class imbalance.

 - **Recall vs. F1 trade-off:** Random Forest maximizes recall but sacrifices precision, while XGBoost strikes the best balance (highest F1).
-- **Overall discrimination:** Logistic Regression edges out slightly in ROC-AUC, but XGBoost’s balanced F1 makes it the top performer for our imbalanced target.
+- **Overall discrimination:** Logistic Regression edges out slightly in ROC-AUC, but XGBoost’s balanced F1 makes it the top performer for the imbalanced target.

 #### Metrics used for Evaluation

-We evaluated each model using four complementary metrics to capture both classification accuracy and ranking quality, then prioritized Recall and ROC-AUC to align with our business goals:
+Evaluated each model using four complementary metrics to capture both classification accuracy and ranking quality, then prioritized Recall and ROC-AUC to align with the business goals:

 1. **Precision**